-Earnings per Class B Share Three Months Ended December 31 Twelve Months Ende December 31 2020 2019 2020 2019 Basic earnings \$ 0.81 \$ 0.59 \$ 2.96 \$ 2.68 Net loss from restructuring and other items 0.03 0.08 0.12 0.11 Adjusted basic earnings \$ 0.84 \$ 0.67 \$ 3.08 \$ 2.79
+Earnings per Class B Share Three Months Ended Twelve Months Ended Dece embe er 31 Dece mbe r 31 2021 2020 2021 2020 Basic earnings \$ 0.80 \$ 0.81 \$ 3.33 \$ 2.96 Net loss from restructuring and other items 0.01 0.03 0.02 0.12 New UK Tax Legislation - - 0.02 - Adjusted basic earnings \$ 0.81 \$ 0.84 \$ 3.37 \$ 3.08

 Adjusted EBITDA - A critical financial measure used extensively in the packaging industry and other industries to assist in understanding and measuring operating results.
 It is also considered as a proxy for cash flow and a facilitator for business valuations.
 This non-IFRS measure is defined as earnings before net finance cost, income taxes, depreciation and amortization, goodwill impairment loss, earnings in equity accounted investments, non-cash acquisition accounting adjustments, restructuring and other items.
 The Company believes that Adjusted EBITDA is an important measure as it allows the assessment of the Company's ongoing business without the impact of net finance costs, depreciation and amortization and income tax expenses, as well as non-operating factors and unusual items.
-As a proxy for cash flow, it is intended to indicate the Company's ability to incur or service debt and to invest in property, plant and equipment, and it allows comparison of the Company's business to that of its peers and competitors who may have different capital or organizational structures.
+As a proxy for cash flow, it is intended to indicate the Company's ability to incur or service debt and to invest in property, plant and equipment, and it may allow comparison of the Company's business to that of its peers and competitors who may have different capital or organizational structures.
 Adjusted EBITDA is a measure tracked by financial analysts and investors to evaluate financial performance and is a key metric in business valuations.
 Adjusted EBITDA is considered an important measure by lenders to the Company and is included in the financial covenants for the Company's bank lines of credit.